cglane/OCB/README.rst

 ===================================

-Original Charleston Bedswing is a django ecommerce website using gcloud and paypal.
+Original Charleston Bedswing is a django ecommerce website using oscar project and paypal.